The world's largest website

 THE INFAMOUS "QUALITY IS JOB 1" FORD FRAME PLANT IN DETROIT,

-AND IT'S ENGINEERS AND MANAGERS SIMPLY HAD NO UNDERSTANDING OF THE REQUIREMENTS
+THE FORD PLANT, IT'S ENGINEERS AND MANAGERS SIMPLY HAD NO UNDERSTANDING OF THE REQUIREMENTS

 NUMEROUS BAD WELDS ON EACH FRAME AS THEY PASSED AT THE RATE OF ONE A